hedrickbt/godot-hair/sol-9-pitfall-birdie-d/readme.txt

 Modify the pitfall scene
 1. Open the pitfall.tscn scene

-2. Add a variable to track when the pitfall first was created - why such a large initial value? var sprite = null var screensize var extents
+2. Add a variable to track when the pitfall first was created - why such a large initial value?
+To avoid it going away by _process before _ready sets the value. var sprite = null var screensize var extents